-MiCloud Management Portal 6.0 makes modifying system parameters a lot easier by providing a maintenance command called sysprop.
-Without any parameter, the sysprop maintenance command shows a list existing system parameters and their values.
+MiCloud Management Portal 6.1 makes modifying system parameters easier by providing a maintenance command called sysprop.
+Without any parameter, the sysprop maintenance command shows a list of existing system parameter and their values.

-Here, we see that the parameter ORIA_MAX_MBG_DID_COUNT has been set to 30000.
+Here, we see that the parameter ORIA_MAX_MBG_DID_COUNT is set to 30000.
 To set it to 24000, execute the sysprop command with the name of the parameter followed by its value like so: